sammanthp007/Image-Planner/README.md

 ## Image Planner

-- [ ] Create an index.html with the given controls
+- [x] Create an index.html with the given controls
-- [ ] index.html has the blank area before the controls
+- [x] image.html has the blank area before the controls

 - When user enters a URL in the input box and clicks the 'add' button,
     - [ ] If the URL is valid in terms of format, the image at the URL should